Community

 In this section you find ways in which our lab contributes to a thriving science community.

 We are a part of the Department of Psychiatry at the University of Tübingen, which is one of the locations of the German Centre for Mental Health.
-Our group is a member of the Cluster of Excellence: Machine Learning in Science and an associated faculty of the IMPRS for intelligent systems and faculty at the IMPRS for mechanisms of mental function and dysfunction.
+Our group is an associated with the IMPRS for intelligent systems and the IMPRS for mechanisms of mental function and dysfunction.

-Talks, courses, and workshops are an important aspect for a thriving scientific environment.
-For instance, we recently contributed to the organization of Workshop on Machine Learning in Clinical Neuroimaging at MICCAI, taught at the Computational Psychiatry Course at the ETH, Machine Learning for Neuroimaging at the University of Stanford, LMU’s computational psychiatry course and were invited speaker at Biological Psychiatry in the USA and at various machine learning conferences.
-We are also regularily invited for talks at national and international universities and collaborate with scientists in Europe and abroad.
-We are happy to answer your questions or requests by email.
+Talks, courses, workshops and conferences are an important aspect for a thriving scientific community.
+Therefore, we regularily contribute to the organization of Workshop on Machine Learning in Clinical Neuroimaging at MICCAI, taught at the Computational Psychiatry Course at the ETH, Machine Learning for Neuroimaging at the University of Stanford, LMU’s computational psychiatry course and were invited speaker at Biological Psychiatry in the USA and at various machine learning conferences.
+We were in the local organisation commmitee for the Computational Psychiatry Conference in 2025, are part of the Scientific Programme Commitee for ECNP 2026 in Munich and are currently helping to establish a research network on machine learning for mental health at the same conference.
+Reach out for questions or requests by email.

 Education